kmamal/node-sdl/README.md

 * `<string>|<null>`

-The controller's serial number, or `null` if it's not available.
+The controller's serial number, or `null` if it is not available.

 ### controllerInstance.steamHandle

 * `<Buffer>|<null>`

-The controller's steam handle, or `null` if it's not available.
+The controller's steam handle, or `null` if it is not available.
-The `Buffer` will contain an `InputHandle_t` for the controller that can be used with the [Steam Input API](https://partner.steamgames.com/doc/api/ISteamInput)
+The `Buffer` contains an `InputHandle_t` for the controller that can be used with the [Steam Input API](https://partner.steamgames.com/doc/api/ISteamInput)

 ### controllerInstance.axes